Essential Tips for Growing Indoor Cacti Successfully

-While desert cacti are almost impossible to kill, possibl because they have evolved to survive the harshest conditions.
+Desert cacti are almost impossible to kill because they have evolved to survive the harshest conditions.

-Ultimately if you care for indoor cacti as you do other houseplants, your cacti are doomed to failure, however, once you understand their needs, your indoor cacti will thrive under your care.
+If you care for indoor cacti as you do other houseplants, your cacti are doomed to failure.
+But once you understand their needs, your indoor cacti will thrive under your care.

 How Do I Grow Indoor Cactus?

-Supplement with additional bright light for a total of 12 to 18 hours a day during the cacti’s growing season to encourage flowering.
+Give extra bright light for 12 to 18 hours a day.
+Do this during the cacti growing season.
+This will encourage flowering.

 The Less Light = Less Water

-Move cacti to a location where the temperature ranges from 45 to 55 so they can go dormant for the winter.
+Move the cacti to a place where the temperature ranges from 45°F to 55°F. This will help them go dormant for the winter.

-During Winter, water cactus sparingly and from the bottom, just often enough to keep the plants from shriveling.
+During Winter, water cacti sparingly and from the bottom, just often enough to keep the plants from shriveling.

-Even watering once a week may be excessive, depending on the plant and growing medium.
+Even watering once a week is excessive, depending on the plant and growing medium.
 Stop feeding cacti during their dormant period.

 Is It Time To Repot Your Cactus?